The Medical School Personal Statement

 The medical school personal statement can strike fear into the heart of the medical school applicant.

 However, it does not have to be that way!
 Think of this as your chance to set yourself apart from other medical students.
-There are 5 main rules to writing your medical school essay that you'll find below.
 With at little bit of work, your personal statement for medical school can tell the medical school admissions committee who you are and why they should want you.

-Remember that there are many factors that medical schools are looking for in choosing an applicant.
+Remember, however, that there are many factors that medical schools are looking for in choosing an applicant.
 You need to understand all the things that schools are looking for to make your dream of becoming a doctor a reality.
-In my time on the UCLA medical school admissions committee, I learned exactly what it takes to get into medical school.

 Click here to learn what it takes (in addition to a great medical school essay) to get accepted to medical school.